Sítio do Pica-pau Amarelo (1952 TV series): Production

-The idea was first conceived by Tatiana Belinki's husband, psychiatrist Júlio Gouveia, after he asked some adults, at a children's birthday party, to improvise a stage play version of Peter Pan for their present and bored kids.
+The idea was first conceived by Tatiana Belinky's husband, psychiatrist Júlio Gouveia, after he asked some adults, at a children's birthday party, to improvise a stage play version of Peter Pan for their present and bored kids.
 This led him to write a thesis about children's theatre and its role on the youngers' education.
 His article impressed TV Tupi, the only television network in Brazil at that time.
 He was then hired by the channel and decided to adapt Monteiro Lobato's fantasy series of novels for the teleplay, and the pilot was broadcast live as a single presentation.
 The good rating forced Tupi to create a television series, with Júlio Gouveia's wife Tatiana Belinky as the screenwriter.
-Despite Sítio's immediate repercussion, the budget was extremely limited and only one set (the site's gazebo) was available.
+Despite Sítio's immediate repercussion, the budget was extremely limited and only one set (the ranch's gazebo) was available.
 Other sets required by the script would be hastily handmade by the crew.
 Since special effects were non-existent, the fantasy was highly improvised with available resources.
-For example, for the underwater scenes at the Clear Waters Kingdom, Tatiana Belinky put her own fish bowl in front of the camera.
-Salathiel Coelho's song "Dobrado" was the series' opening theme before Gilberto Gil composed the famous Sítio do Picapau Amarelo main title theme for Rede Globo's posterior versions.
+For example, for the underwater scenes at the Reino das Águas Claras (Kingdom of Clear Waters), Tatiana Belinky put her own fish bowl in front of the camera.
+Salatiel Coelho's song "Dobrado" was the series' opening theme before Gilberto Gil composed the famous Sítio do Picapau Amarelo main title theme for Rede Globo's posterior versions.

 The series was shown on Thursdays at 7:30 pm live, as there were no recording techniques yet for television.
 The scenes took place mostly in a single fixed setting, the balcony of the farm, since television in Brazil had only existed for a year and resources at the time were still precarious and simple.
 Scenes in different locations, such as in the woods or in the kitchen, were set up on specific days and the characters moved there abruptly.
 The stories had no interruption for the commercial break and, therefore, during the dialogues or scenes with the fixed actors, product announcements were introduced.
 The episodes began with images of Júlio Gouveia opening a book to tell a story.
 In the end, the episode ended with Júlio closing the Book.
-In 1963, with the creation of the videotape and the possibility of recording in advance, several old episodes were re-recorded.

 Soundtrack

-The LP of the soundtrack and the double compact of the series of the Sítio do Pica-pau Amarelo, released in 1952 by Odeon Records.
+The LP with two stories and the double single from the Brazilian series Sítio do Picapau Amarelo, released in 1954 by Odeon Records.